 List all available repositories for the system, including disabled repositories:

-	[root@server ~]# yum repolist all repo id repo name status rhel-6-server Red Hat Enterprise Linux 6Server - enabled rhel-6-server-beta Red Hat Enterprise Linux 6Server Be enabled rhel-6-server-optional-rpms Red Hat Enterprise Linux 6Server Op disabled rhel-6-server-supplementary Red Hat Enterprise Linux 6Server Su disabled
+# yum repolist all repo id repo name status rhel-6-server Red Hat Enterprise Linux 6Server enabled rhel-6-server-optional-rpms Red Hat Enterprise Linux 6Server - Optional disabled rhel-6-server-extras Red Hat Enterprise Linux 6Server - Extras disabled

-	Subscription-Manager provides it's own utility to enable & disable repositories within the redhat.repo file:
+subscription-manager provides its own utility to enable & disable repositories ONLY within the redhat.repo file:

 To see a list of available repositories:

 # subscription-manager repos --disable=rhel-6-server-optional-rpms

 The repositories can be enabled or disabled using the